hfukuse/aptos2025_1st_place_solution/README.md

 ## 📑 Conference Presentation Materials

-The images in the PDF are from Ophnet, which was used in the competition below.
+The images in the PDF are from OphNet, which was used in the competition below.
 The citation is provided below.
 The dataset is publicly available on Hugging Face.

 Competition: https://tianchi.aliyun.com/competition/entrance/532335?lang=en-us